 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT and HCPCS Codes for Platelet-Rich Plasma Under MM 0507
+CPT, HCPCS, and ICD-10 Codes for Platelet-Rich Plasma Under MM 0507

-The policy data for MM 0507 includes two codes.
-Both are classified as experimental/investigational/unproven.
-There are no covered CPT or HCPCS codes under this policy, and no ICD-10 diagnosis codes are listed in the policy data.
+The policy data for MM 0507 lists two codes.
+Both carry the same coverage designation.
+There are no covered codes under this policy.

-0232T CPT Injection(s), platelet rich plasma, any site, including image guidance, harvesting and preparation Experimental / Investigational / Unproven
+0232T CPT Injection(s), platelet rich plasma, any site, including image guidance, harvesting and preparation Considered Experimental/Investigational/Unproven

-G0460 HCPCS Autologous platelet rich plasma (PRP) or other blood-derived product for nondiabetic chronic wounds Experimental / Investigational / Unproven
+G0460 HCPCS Autologous platelet rich plasma (PRP) or other blood-derived product for nondiabetic chronic wounds/ulcers Considered Experimental/Investigational/Unproven

 Get the Full Picture